 Scope of Policy:

-The NYS SHIELD Act which took effect in March 2020 changes how businesses respond to both potential and confirmed data breaches on electronic systems.
+The NYS SHIELD Act, defines how businesses respond to both potential and confirmed data breaches on electronic systems.

 WLS, having less than 50 total employees, is defined as a “small business” by the NYS SHIELD Act.
 As a small business WLS must adopt a security program with “reasonable administrative, technical and physical safeguards that are appropriate for the size and complexity of the small business, the nature and scope of the small business’s activities, and the sensitivity of the personal information the small business collects from or about consumers.”